 The Case for AfriCana Village & Museum:

-History is clear, the historical facts are there for any one who wants to take the time investigate the matter.
-African-Canadians are de-facto ONE of the founding non-aboriginal peoples of Canada.
-Mathieu Da Costa , a Black Explorer who spoke the Mic Mac language was guide and interpreter to French explorer Samuel De Champlain.
-Canadian history books informs us that Samuel De Champlain discovered much of Atlantic Canada, Quebec, Great Lakes and St. Lawrence River region.
-In some history books Mathieu Da Costa is mentioned, but given short shrift.
-However the question lingers....how can one be the guide and interpreter for someone if they have not explored the area before them?
-A question for another day perhaps?
+History is clear, the historical facts are there for any one who wants to take the time to investigate the matter.
+African-Canadians are de-facto ONE of the founding peoples of Canada.
+Starting in 1603 Mathieu Da Costa, a Black man of African-Portuguese descent who spoke the language of the Mi'kmaq Nation was guide and interpreter to French merchant Pierre Dugua, the Sieur de Monts and explorer Samuel De Champlain.
+(See https://en.wikipedia.org/wiki/Mathieu_da_Costa) Canadian history books informs us that Samuel De Champlain, "Father of New France" discovered much of Acadia, Atlantic Canada, Quebec, St. Lawrence River region.
+Maybe Mathieu Da Costa was the "Godfather of New France" ? ala James Brown?
+In various history books and historical documents in Europe and New France Mathieu Da Costa is mentioned, but given short shrift.
+However the question Black Scholars and Historians ask remain unanswered....how can one be the guide and interpreter for someone if they have not explored the area before them?
+Facts are Facts and we just cant ignore them because they dont fit into a specific narrative a specific group wants to promote.
+If I hired some one to explore planet Mars, how can I honestly and honourably claim that the person I hired to explore Mars is not also a "Founder" of what ever we discover or proclaim on Mars?

 AfriCana Village & Museum will be a special place where ALL Canadians can learn about the richness and diversity of the African-Canadian experience, what it means to their lives and how it helped us shape this nation.
 A place that transcends the boundaries of race and culture that divide us, and becomes a lens into a story that unites us all.
 AfriCana Village will tell the story of a people rising from "Slaveships to Championships", a story of formerly enslaved African people's surviving, living, shaping and contributing to the building of Canada and indeed western civilization ... we believe it’s one of the greatest story never told!.
-We look forward to you, your family and friends visiting AfriCana Village in the future, our goal will be to Entertain, Enlighten, Educate and inspire you while you Explore and Experience the rich and varied Afri-centric cultural heritage of African-Canadians, The African Diaspora and Continental Africa.
-We invite ALL progressive people of goodwill and good heart to join us in building this Grand Vision that will economically and culturally empower a people still yearning to be truly free. we invite you to support this transformational project that will bring pride to a historically marginalized community, city and country.
+We look forward to you, your family and friends visiting AfriCana Village in the future, our goal will be to Entertain, Enlighten, Explore, Educate and inspire you while you experience the rich and varied Afri-centric cultural heritage of African-Canadians, The African Diaspora and Continental Africa.
+We invite ALL progressive people of goodwill and good heart to join us in building this Grand Vision that will economically and culturally empower a people still yearning to be truly free in the Great White North.
+We invite you to support this transformational project that will bring pride to a historically and and presently marginalized community.

 In light of the above: